matty-jones/blaskbot/README.md

 * !help functions for all commands (either !help <COMMAND> or !<COMMAND> help)
 * Notify on host, follow, sub
 * !duel-esque minigame for people to gamble BlasKoins on
-* `Jukebox' feature where players can spend currency to change the song

 ## Patch Notes: ##